Capital Gains Tax Valuation

 Interaction with Inheritance Tax Allowances

 The UK allows a certain amount of estate to pass on free from IHT through various reliefs and exemptions, such as the nil-rate band (currently £325,000) and the residence nil-rate band (an additional £175,000 under certain conditions).
-The strategic disposal of assets due to the reduced CGT can help in maximizing these allowances more effectively.
+The strategic disposal of assets due to the reduced CGT can help in maximising these allowances more effectively.

 Implications: If an individual disposes of a property and gifts the proceeds, this could potentially reduce the size of their estate for IHT purposes.
 However, it is crucial to consider the seven-year gift rule, where gifts must be made more than seven years before death to be exempt from IHT.